calebrob6/dfc2021-msd-baseline/README.md

 ## Results

+**NOTE**: These results are from runs with `--num_epochs 10` and with hard assignment. *We have observed that training longer and using soft assignment gives better results.*

 |        Class        | NLCD difference | U-Net both | U-Net separate | FCN both | FCN separate |
 |:------------------- | ---------------:| ----------:| --------------:| --------:| ------------:|